SwiftUI Animation Techniques

 }

-Always test animations on various devices to ensure smooth performance.
+Test animations on multiple devices to confirm smooth performance.

 // Good - animation shows loading state